Medical Fitness for recreational diving

 Diabetes presents several issues for diving.
 Firstly there are the problems caused by the diabetes - increased risks of heart, kidney, eye, vascular and nerve damage.
 Any of these could lead to additional problems whilst scuba diving.
 Secondly there are problems potentially caused by the treatments - hypoglycaemia.
 Hypoglycaemia underwater is extremely serious.
 Therefore, anyone with diabetes needs careful assessment, advice and information on the increased risks.
 There is a useful article on diabetes and diving and advice available on the UKDMC website (click here.)

-It is a legal requirement in France, Spain and their territories that all divers must have an annual medical check-up for diving and a doctor's certificate.
+It is a legal requirement in France that all divers must have an annual medical check-up for diving and a doctor's certificate.
 If the diver also has medical problems then the relevant fitness to dive medical is required.

 Fitness for recreational diving in Australia